montagestudio/firefly/README.md

     `/Applications/VirtualBox.app/Contents/MacOS/VBoxManage` to your `PATH`.
  3. Install Vagrant from http://www.vagrantup.com/downloads.html
  4. Run `vagrant plugin install vagrant-cachier`.
-This will cache apt packages to speed up the initialization of the VMs
+This will cache apt packages to speed up the initialization of the VMs.
+ 5. Run `vagrant plugin install vagrant-vbguest`.
+This will keep the VirtualBox Guest additions up to date.

 Starting
 --------